samuelli/paper-card/CONTRIBUTING.md

 # Polymer Elements
 ## Guide for Contributors

 Polymer Elements are built in the open, and the Polymer authors eagerly encourage any and all forms of community contribution.
-When contributing, please follow these guidelines:
+When contributing, please follow these guidelines:aoei

 ### Filing Issues